tsengwoody/Access8Math/readme.md

 * Alt + Shift + Down arrow: Select the content of the current data block without moving.
 * Alt + Shift + Right arrow: Move to the next block and select it.

-Note: Enable or disable block navigation gestures at startup in Settings > Writing.
+Note: Block navigation gestures can be enabled or disabled at startup in the Access8Math writing settings.
 Press NVDA + Alt + N in the editor to enable or disable block navigation gestures.
 The shortcut can be changed in the NVDA input gestures.

 #### Block Browse Mode (Toggle: NVDA + Space)